gitlabform/gitlabform/docs/reference/pipeline_schedules.md

 - `delete` - set this to `true` under a specific schedule to delete that particular schedule.
 - `enforce` - set this to `true` under `schedules` so that any schedules that are not in `schedules` section are deleted.

-    !!! warning

-        The `delete` key maybe removed in future version of gitlabform as `enforce` key can be used for deleteing unconfigured schedules and keep gitlabform config cleaner.

 Example 1:
 ```yaml